-Cat’s also use their sense of smell to identity another cat’s territory which are marked with scent glands on the cheeks of cats.
-Tom cats will also use their sense of smell to detect a queen in heat.
+Cat’s also use their sense of smell to identify another cat’s territory which is marked with scent glands on the cheeks of cats.
+Tomcats will also use their sense of smell to detect a queen in heat.

 Kittens and sense of Smell.